-The import procedure is explained above under Sanitary Permits issued by ICA.
+The import procedure is explained above under the "Sanitary Permits" section issued by ICA.
 An ICA official will inspect the imported fresh produce upon arrival in Colombia.
-The ICA official will ensure that the product meets the wholesomeness conditions and is free of disease/pest.
-Products are expected to have been inspected by USDA prior to its shipment and is accompanied by a USDA export certificate that complies with the sanitary requirements listed in the import permit.
+The ICA official will ensure that the product meets the wholesomeness conditions and is free of disease/pests.
+Products are expected to have been inspected by USDA prior to shipment and accompanied by a USDA export certificate that complies with the sanitary requirements listed in the import permit.
 The ICA phytosanitary import permit's issuance date must be before APHIS's export certificate.